 Since the late nineteenth century, hot springs resorts have been very fashionable in this country.
-“Taking the cure” is a custom which many people of foreign extraction brought over with them from the old country.
-Europeans have for centuries had great faith in the curative properties of thermal spring water; great spas can be found all over Europe, and have retained their popularity to this day.
-The cure often consisted of daily soaks in hot pools, additional therapy through the application of hot mud from the area, and many glasses of spring water guzzled internally for whatever good works would be wrought by its benevolent minerals.
+Bathers around the world have for centuries had great faith in the curative properties of thermal spring water; great spas have retained their popularity to this day.

-The spring is used in its natural state by Washoe Indians and emigrants and settlers, some of whom are making their way to the California Gold Rush.
+The spring is used in its natural state by the Washoe people and some settlers, some of whom are making their way to the California Gold Rush.

-James Shaw purchases the springs and facilities and renames it “Shaw’s Warm Springs”.
+James Shaw purchases the springs and renames it “Shaw’s Warm Springs.”

 The resort gains new status as opera star Miss Gracie stays at the resort.